MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="back"></a> `back`

-Returns a reference to the last element of the deque.
+Returns a reference to the last element of the `deque`.

 ```cpp
 reference back();